-We are a clinical-stage biopharmaceutical company focused on the discovery and development of irreversible small molecules to treat patients with genetically defined cancers.
-An irreversible small molecule drug is a synthetic compound that forms a permanent bond to its target protein and offers a number of potential advantages over conventional reversible drugs, including greater target selectivity, lower drug exposure and the ability to drive a deeper, more durable response.
-Leveraging our extensive expertise in irreversible binding chemistry and development, we built our proprietary FUSION System discovery platform to advance a pipeline of novel irreversible, small molecule therapies.
-Our lead product candidate, BMF-219, is an orally bioavailable, potent and selective irreversible inhibitor of menin, an important transcriptional regulator known to play a direct role in oncogenic signaling in multiple cancers.
-In preclinical studies, administration of BMF-219 has resulted in robust anti-tumor responses across a range of liquid and solid tumor models and has been well-tolerated in animal studies.
-We are developing BMF-219 for the treatment of liquid and solid tumors that are highly dependent on menin, including leukemias containing the mixed lineage leukemia ("MLL") fusion protein.
-In September 2021, we announced that the U.S. Food and Drug Administration ("FDA") had cleared our investigational new drug ("IND") application to begin our first Phase I trial of BMF-219 in adult patients with relapsed or refractory acute leukemia including those with an MLL/KM2TA gene rearrangement or NPM1 mutation.
+We are a clinical-stage biopharmaceutical company focused on the discovery and development of covalent small molecule drugs to treat patients with genetically defined cancers and metabolic diseases.
+A covalent small molecule drug is a synthetic compound that forms a permanent bond to its target protein and offers a number of potential advantages over conventional non-covalent drugs, including greater target selectivity, lower drug exposure, and the ability to drive a deeper, more durable response.
+Leveraging our extensive expertise in covalent binding chemistry and development, we built our proprietary FUSIONTM System discovery platform to advance a pipeline of novel covalent small molecule product candidates.

+Our lead product candidate, BMF-219, is designed to be an orally bioavailable, potent and selective covalent inhibitor of menin, an important transcriptional regulator known to play a direct role in oncogenic signaling in multiple cancers.
+In preclinical studies, administration of BMF-219 has resulted in robust anti-tumor responses across a range of liquid and solid tumor models and has been generally well-tolerated in animal studies.
+Additionally, administration of BMF-219 produced a pronounced effect in preclinical models of diabetes, normalizing glucose levels during treatment and even after drug washout.
+We are developing BMF-219 for the treatment of liquid and solid tumors that are highly dependent on menin, including leukemias containing the mixed lineage leukemia (MLL) fusion protein.
+In September 2021, we announced that the U.S. Food and Drug Administration (FDA) had cleared our investigational new drug (IND) application to begin a Phase 1 trial of BMF-219 (COVALENT-101) in adult patients with relapsed or refractory acute leukemia including those with an MLL/KM2TA (Mixed Lineage Leukemia/Lysine Methyl Transferase) gene rearrangement or nucleophosmin 1 (NPM1) mutation.
+In December 2021, we amended our IND to include subsets of multiple myeloma (MM) and diffuse large B-Cell lymphoma (DLBCL) patients.
+In January 2022, we announced the dosing of the first patient in COVALENT-101.
+It has been shown that menin is a key node in regulating the activity of MYC, a key oncogenic driver in many MM and DLBCL patients.
+Our preclinical data shows that BMF-219 can strongly down-regulate MYC gene activity and/or cell growth/viability in these tumor types.
+In January 2022, we announced our clinical development plans to initiate additional clinical studies of BMF-219 within the following solid tumors - non-small cell lung cancer (NSCLC), pancreatic ductal adenocarcinoma (PDAC), and colorectal cancer (CRC) in the fourth quarter of 2022.
+In addition, subject to the submission and clearance of an IND, we plan to initiate a P

-Additionally, literature has implicated menin inhibition as a potential therapeutic strategy for the treatment of various forms of diabetes, including type 2 diabetes.
-We have initiated preclinical work to assess the potential of the menin pathway in type 2 diabetes and expect to report findings in the first quarter of 2022.
-Beyond BMF-219, we are utilizing our novel platform to develop irreversible treatments against other high-value oncogenic drivers of cancer and expect to nominate our second development candidate in the first half of 2022.
-Our goal is to utilize our capabilities and platform to become a leader in developing irreversible small molecules in order to maximize the depth and durability of clinical benefit when treating various cancers.
+Beyond BMF-219, we are utilizing our novel platform to develop covalent treatments against other high-value oncogenic drivers of cancer and expect to nominate our second development candidate in the first half of 2022.
+Additionally, we expect to provide an update on progress for our third development candidate in 2022.
+Our goal is to utilize our capabilities and platform to become a leader in developing covalent small molecules in order to maximize the depth and durability of clinical benefit when treating various cancers.